Austrian firm rolls the dice on Japan's first casino project | DW | 20.08.2021

 The prefectural government of Nagasaki, in the far southwest of Japan, has awarded priority negotiation rights to the Japan unit of Casinos Austria International for the construction of an integrated resort that would include hotels, convention facilities, retail and dining outlets as well as a casino at the Huis Ten Bosch theme park.

-The Austrian company, which already operates 215 casinos in 35 countries, fended off five rival bids for the project and expects to sign the agreement with the prefecture before the end of the month.
+The Austrian company fended off five rival bids for the project and expects to sign the agreement with the prefecture before the end of the month.

 A 31-hectare site at the park, which is a full-scale replica of a Dutch town, has been earmarked for the integrated resort, with the prefecture committed to investing 460 billion yen (€3.59 billion, $4.2 billion) into the project.

-The local government hopes the new attraction will attract as many as 9.3 million additional visitors to the prefecture, both from other parts of Japan and from overseas.
+The local government hopes the new attraction will lure as many as 9.3 million additional visitors to the prefecture, both from other parts of Japan and from overseas.

 "This is a significant breakthrough for casinos in Japan as this project is now the closest to filing its application to start operations to the national government," said Joji Kokuryo, managing director of the Bay City Ventures Ltd. business consultancy.